 ”Create an interesting character and give her a great goal.”

 “Write what you want to read.”

 “Don’t write to get published, grab the reader.”

 “Be unpredictable and keep the reader curious.”

 Five years later, Jane is still cutting her way through the writing wilderness.
-She has climbed eighty-one writing skill trees, crossed the suspense valley, ascended the romance mountain, and walked the Hero’s Journey track, but the storytelling jungle remains a tangle.
-How she wishes she had a map and a navigation system.
+She hugged countless writing skill trees, sun-tanned at the romance beach, ascended the suspense mountain, and hiked the Hero’s Journey track.
+But the storytelling jungle remains unchartered land.
+What else is out there?
+She still hopes for a map and navigation system.